mberkancetin/fuzzy-ahp-color/README.md

 Its generic, protocol-based system allows it to seamlessly handle various numeric types, from crisp numbers to different fuzzy representations like **Triangular (TFN)**, **Trapezoidal (TrFN)**, **Intuitionistic (IFN)**, and more.
 This makes it a powerful tool for modeling the ambiguity and subjectivity inherent in human judgment.

+Its core strength is a **"plug-and-play" architecture** built on registries and protocols.
+This allows users to easily add their own custom logic—new number types, weight derivation algorithms, consistency indices, or aggregation methods—without modifying the library's source code.
+This makes it an ideal tool for academic research, enabling the replication of past studies and the exploration of new methodologies.

 *This library was developed under the supervision of Selim Gündüz, as part of the doctoral thesis: "Developing a fuzzy AHP-based index for measuring corporate responsibility at the local level: Corporate Local Responsibility (COLOR)", currently being conducted in the Department of Business Administration at Adana Alparslan Türkeş Science and Technology University.*

 ---